MurfahadShikalgar/flutter_boilerplate/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## GraphQL

+* It is a graphQL Api folder which contains modals, queries, mutation and config files of graphQL.
+* Queries contains the final query which will be needed to read the data.
+* Mutation file contains the mutations which will be needed to update, delete and create the data.
+* GraphQl config contains the graphQl cofigurations which help to connect the application to the graphQL server.
+* We also need to create a Getx manager to manage the state of graphQl Api calls.
+These file is created in Getx_state_manager folder.
+* Modals contains the structure model of the fetched data in json format.
+These helps to access the functionalities of Api quickly and easily.
+* To make the modal file we have used https://javiercbk.github.io/json_to_dart/ website.
+Here we have to just paste the fetched data and it give use the modal as output in dart format.